agenteo/agenteo.github.com/_posts/2013-07-16-tails-of-decomposing-large-rails-apps-part-1.md

 application, and how after initially sticking to the Rails conventions I questioned them and used Rails plugins to structure the code of new components.

+Thanks to Ben and Red Ant to let me use the project as a use case.

 ## The story
 Sometime we work on a small size project.